-The emission development from 1985 to 2008 for industry NO_x is the product of a fuel consumption increase, most pronounced from 2005-2008, and a development in emission factors as explained for agricultural machinery.
-For railways, the gradual shift towards electrification explains the declining trend in diesel fuel consumption and NO_x emissions for this transport sector until 2001.
+The $NO_x$ emissions for industrial non-road machinery decline from 1985-2020.
+The emission reductions are, however, mostly pronounced from 2009 onwards.
+The emission development from 1985 to 2020 for industry $NO_x$ is the product of a rather constant fuel consumption from 1985-1999, a fuel consumption increase from 2000 to 2008, and a fuel consumption decrease from 2009 onwards (Figure 6.9), in combination with a development in emission factors as explained for agricultural machinery.
+For industry, the $NO_x$ emission impact from the global financial crisis becomes very visible for 2009.

+For railways, the gradual shift towards electrification explains the declining trend in diesel fuel consumption and $NO_X$ emissions for this transport sector until 2001.

-Figure 6.32 NO_X emissions (tonnes) in NFR sectors for other mobile sources 1985-2018.
+Figure 6.32 $NO_X$ emissions (tonnes) in NFR sectors for other mobile sources 1985-2020.

-The 1985-2018 time series of NMVOC and CO emissions are shown in Figures 6.33 and 6.34 for other mobile sources.
-The 2018 sector emission shares are shown in Figure 6.38.
-For NMVOC, the most important sectors are Agriculture/Forestry/Fisheries (1A4c), Residential (1A4b), Commercial/Institutional (1A4a) and Industry (1A2g), with 2018 emission shares of 28, 20, 18 and 14 %, respectively.
+The 1985-2020 time series of NMVOC and CO emissions are shown in Figures 6.33 and 6.34 for other mobile sources.
+The 2020 sector emission shares are shown in Figure 6.38.
+For NMVOC, the most important sectors are Agriculture/Forestry/Fisheries (1A4c), Residential (1A4b), Commercial/Institutional (1A4a) and Industry (1A2g), with 2020 emission shares of 28, 20, 20 and 12 %, respectively.

 The same four sectors also contribute with most of the CO emissions.
-For Commercial/Institutional (1A4a), Agriculture/Forestry/Fisheries (1A4c) and Residential (1A4b) the emission shares are 48, 21 and 15 %, respectively.
+For Commercial/Institutional (1A4a), Agriculture/Forestry/Fisheries (1A4c) and Residential (1A4b) the emission shares are 50, 19 and 15 %, respectively.
 Minor NMVOC and CO emissions come from Navigation (1A3d), Railways (1A3c), Civil Aviation (1A3a) and Other (1A5).

 For NMVOC and CO, the significant emission increases for the commercial/institutional and residential sectors after 2000 are due to the increased number of gasoline working machines.
-Improved NMVOC emission factors for diesel machinery in agriculture and gasoline equipment in forestry (chain saws) are the most important explanations for the NMVOC emission decline in the Agriculture/Forestry/Fisheries sector.
+Improved NMVOC emission factors for diesel machinery in agriculture and gasoline equipment in forestry (chain saws) are the most important explanations for the NMVOC emission decline in the Agriculture/forestry/fisheries sector.
 This explanation also applies for the industrial sector, which is dominated by diesel-fuelled machinery.
 From 1997 onwards, the NMVOC emissions from Other (1A5) decrease due to the gradually phase-out of the 2-stroke engine technology for recreational craft.
 The main reason for the significant 1985-2006 CO emission decrease for Agriculture/forestry-/fisheries is the phasing out of gasoline tractors.

-As shown in Figure 6.38, for other mobile sources the largest TSP contributors in 2018 are Agriculture/Forestry/Fisheries (1A4c), Navigation (1A3d) and Industry (1A2f) with emission shares of 39 %, 27 % and 22 %, respectively.
+As shown in Figure 6.38, for other mobile sources the largest TSP contributors in 2020 are Agriculture/Forestry/Fisheries (1A4c), Navigation (1A3d) and Industry (1A2f) with emission shares of 33 %, 27 % and 15 %, respectively.
 The remaining sectors: Railways (1A3c), Civil aviation (1A3a), Other (1A5), Commercial/Institutional (1A4a) and Residential (1A4b) represent only minor emission sources.

-The 1985-2018 TSP emissions for navigation and fisheries are determined by the fuel consumption fluctuations in these years, and the development of the emission factors, which to a major extent is a function of the fuel type and fuel sulphur content.
-With fuel consumption being at a rather constant level for 1985-2018 (Figure 6.35), the emission development for Agriculture/forestry is mainly determined by the gradually reducing emission factors over the time period.
+The 1985-2020 TSP emissions for navigation and fisheries are determined by the fuel consumption fluctuations in these years, and the development of the emission factors, which to a major extent is a function of the fuel type and fuel sulphur content.